 The Club was successful in its request for funding from the Federal Recreational Trails Program (RTP) for trail tools and a trailer for storage and transport to our projects.
 The total project cost is $13,136 with $3010 of that total being donated by the club and local businesses through discounted equipment purchases.

-Over the past year the club has been engaged with the US Forest Service on improving opportunities for mountain biking.
 This led the Forest Service to pursue funding through the Federal Recreational Trails Program for the heavy restoration efforts needed to bring the Lower Rogue River Trail back into shape for travel by multiple user groups.
 The competitive process was successful in bringing $143,000 to the rehab effort.
-WRCMBA has committed to assisting with the project by volunteering our trail crew services during the project.